tlaukkan/reality-space/Readme.md

 # Deployment

-## Deploying storage server to heroku
+## Deploying processor and storage to Heroku

 ### Preparation